mgratch/docsblend/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Fix - Prevent a fatal error when completing pre-orders
+* Fix - Prevent JavaScript errors when applying a 100%-off coupon at checkout

 = 2.0.3 =
 * Fix - Add a missing namespace that could cause JavaScript issues with some configurations